 In recent years, Connecticut has experienced high numbers of fatal car accidents, which contributes to car insurance rates.
 The frequency and severity of accidents are higher in cities with more traffic congestion, creating increased claim costs that drive up premiums across the state.

-Connecticut's affluent population tends to own more expensive cars and purchase higher coverage limits, contributing to elevated premium costs.
-Popular cars in Connecticut often include crossovers with advanced safety features, which can be more expensive to repair due to complex technology.
+Connecticut's affluent population owns more expensive cars and purchases higher coverage limits, contributing to elevated premium costs.
+Popular cars in Connecticut include crossovers with advanced safety features, which can be more expensive to repair due to complex technology.
 Higher car values and increased coverage limits chosen by affluent drivers contribute to the state's elevated insurance costs.

 Accident rates and incidents of crime (such as vandalism and auto theft) can vary by ZIP code, with insurers taking the risks associated with location into consideration when setting rates.
 Connecticut's rates are among the most expensive in the nation, with several factors explaining the state's high rates, including an increase in poor driving habits and car-related crimes.
 Urban areas typically experience higher rates of car theft and vandalism, contributing to increased comprehensive coverage costs.